-Not much is required to prepare for the game, but you may want to prepare a variation of words from your textbook or curriculum before you start the class.
-The game can be adapted to use sentences as well as individual words based on the student level.
+Not much is required to prepare for the game.
+However, you may want to prepare a variation of words from your textbook or curriculum before you start the class.
+It can be adapted using sentences to challenge higher level students as well.

 Most students are familiar with Hangman since it is something they have played in their early years of education.
 If they are very young learners, some explanation and modeling of the activity may be necessary.

-First, draw the hanging device on the board and draw the number of blanks for each letter of the word that you have selected for the class to spell out.
+First, draw the hanging device on the board.
+Then, draw the number of blanks for each letter of the word that you have selected for the class to spell out.

 Continue this way until they have spelled out the full word.
 If they run out of guesses, draw the full figure of the stickman on the hanging device and shout out, “Hangman!”